 They also choose SAU because we are a welcoming, inclusive, and active community.
-Our International Student Services staff can help with your course schedule, answer questions about housing, and share stories over a cup of coffee.
-They guide you from the minute you become an Ambrosian to the day you graduate.
+Once you become a student at St. Ambrose, our International Student Services staff helps you with scheduling courses, housing, and what college life is like at SAU.
+They guide you from the minute you become an Ambrosian to the day you graduate!

 Get an Inside Look